Fence Requirements (Include with ARC Application.)

 Section 1.
 Enforcement.
 The Association, or any Owner, shall have the right to enforce, by any proceeding at law or equity, all restrictions, conditions, covenants, reservations, liens and charges now or hereafter imposed by the provisions of this Declaration.
 Failure by the Association or by any Owner to enforce any covenant or restriction herein contained shall in no event be deemed a waiver of the right to do so thereafter.

-5. Mill Creek South in Decline
+5. Maintaining the Quality of Mill Creek South

 - modifications are not reviewed and approved by the ARC;